 We pause for one long, last lingering look at the Blue Lake as we climb away from our wild camping spot to begin the 8km gentle descent towards the small village of Roshka.
 Almost immediately we encounter the big brother of the Blue Lake.
 The hue of copper patina, unsurprisingly it’s named the Green Lake!
 Soft rain is falling as we follow the track down through the delightful Abdelauri River valley, but this soon abates and sunshine once more floods the landscape.
 Butterflies and bees dance between dog rose and blackberry bushes and brown cows with clanking bells wander in the lush meadow pastures strewn with a dazzling display of wildflowers.
 The croaking of crickets rises above the endless background drone of countless insects.
 The only thing marring this bucolic paradise is the presence of horse-flies that never miss an opportunity to feast on skin not slathered with insect repellent!

-We soon spot the rust-red roofs of a cluster of small wooden houses that form the tiny village of Roshka which lies just below the confluence of the Abdelauri with another river.
+We soon spot the rust-red roofs of a cluster of small wooden houses that form the tiny village of Roshka which lies just below the confluence of the Abdelauri and another river.
 A huge glacial erratic nestled in the centre of the village sports a Georgian flag.
 Just above the village a new road is being cut through the pristine mountainside to connect an old village that was virtually abandoned during Soviet times.
 It leaves an ugly brown scar in the velvety verdure.
 Progress comes at a price.

 There are a couple of guesthouses in Roshka, but we decide to make camp above the village in a meadow near a tall stand of sorrel which gives some protection from grazing cattle.
 From here, the hills towards Chechnya look like pillows of soft green velvet and we can see the tiny honey-coloured houses in the village of Gudani on the opposite side of the valley.
 We amble down to the village to source some water and find this at a fountain that has been erected in the memory of a young man whose face graces the exterior plaque with ornate Georgian inscription.
 The natural spring water pouring forth from its metal spout is glacier-cold and refreshing.
 As dusk creeps over the sky from the eastern horizon, the cattle are driven from the high pastures down towards the village by men and boys on horseback who return our waves with cheery smiles.